Attorneys Stand Up for Victims of Disability Discrimination

 Serving people with disabilities in Columbus and throughout Ohio

 Federal law provides substantial protection for people with disabilities.
-The disability discrimination attorneys at Adams & Liming, LLC, LLC are experienced in helping victims of discrimination get the accommodations they deserve and recover compensation for the discrimination they have suffered.
+The disability discrimination attorneys at Adams & Liming, LLC are experienced in helping victims of discrimination get the accommodations they deserve and recover compensation for the discrimination they have suffered.

 What protections are available under federal disability law?